mmrmas/mmrmas.github.io/README.md

 # IPtrade: an on-chain content ownership tracking platform
 ## driven by IPT, the ownership token

- The smart contract **IPtrade** (address) registers and trades ownership for digital and digitized content.
+ The smart contract **IPtrade** (0x9BadAa81fF2748b44A272D5957CD631E0B4021aA) registers and trades ownership for digital and digitized content.
 IPtrade registers content in the form of a cryptographic fingerprint to a wallet address on the blockchain.
-It runs on **IPT** (address), the ownership token.
+It runs on **IPT** (0xAb6bEda66d62e3fB053767646acb2B3f384dCdC0), the ownership token.
 This document introduces IPT together with IPtrade.
 Developments will be published on [github](https://github.com/mmrmas/mmrmas.github.io) and can be approached through [web3](https://ipt.squaredant.com/index.html)

 ## TL;DR
 - IPtrade registers SHA-512 hashes under ERC20 compatible wallet addresses.
 	- SHA-512 hashes are unique document identifiers.
 	- See this [wiki page](https://en.wikipedia.org/wiki/SHA-2) for more details (accessed on April 12, 2024)
 - IPtrade is a registration and transfer platform.
 Content creators can register content and transfer ownership to their clients.
-- The token that runs IPtrade is IPT (address), the ownership token.
+- The token that runs IPtrade is IPT (0xAb6bEda66d62e3fB053767646acb2B3f384dCdC0), the ownership token.

 ## Introduction
 Digital content is often shared in a trust-based manner, where two very important elements are often overlooked: